Eirmotus: from the Ancient Greek εἱρμός (eirmós), meaning ‘train, continuity’, in reference to the series of sensory pores on the head.

 Unsuitable for most community aquaria as it may be intimidated or outcompeted for food by larger or more boisterous tankmates.
 Small, peaceful cyprinids such as Trigonostigma or Boraras species are suitable companions and we suspect it will also do ok with many small South American characins, Otocinclus or pygmy Corydoras catfishes.

-Accommodating it in a biotope-style community of Malaysian species is also a possibility with some of the more suitable ones including Trigonostigma heteromorpha, Boraras maculatus, Danio albolineatus, D. kerri, ‘Puntius‘ partipentazona, Brevibora dorsiocellata, Trigonopoma gracile, T. pauciperforatum, and Acanthopsoides molobrion plus various Nemacheilus, Pangio, and Homaloptera spp.
+Accommodating it in a biotope-style community of Malaysian species is also a possibility with some of the more suitable ones including Trigonostigma heteromorpha, Boraras maculatus, Brachydanio albolineata, B. kerri, Puntigrus partipentazona, Brevibora dorsiocellata, Trigonopoma gracile, T. pauciperforatum, and Acanthopsoides molobrion plus various Nemacheilus, Pangio, and Homalopteroides spp.

 It’s a shoaling species by nature and really should be kept in a group of at least 8-10 specimens.
-Maintaining it in decent numbers will not only make the fish less nervous but will result in a more effective, natural-looking display.
-Males will also display their best colours and some interesting behaviour as they compete with one other for female attention.
+Maintaining it in such numbers will not only make the fish less nervous but result in a more effective, natural-looking display.
+Males will also display more intense colours and some interesting behaviour as they compete with one other for female attention.

 Adult males are noticeably slimmer than females and exhibit a pale red colouration in the unpaired fins when in good condition.